 All the claims in the case have now been resolved.
-In 2011, the government intervened in the claims, which the company settled for approximately $1.3 million.
+In 2011, the government intervened in the claims, and the company settled for approximately $1.3 million.
 The government declined to intervene, however, in the no-written-orders and kickback claims, leaving those claims for the whistleblowers and their counsel to pursue on their own.
 The non-intervened claims have settled for an additional $1.5 million payment to the government.
-Click to find out more about Hagens Berman's whistleblower practice.

 In May 2010, Hagens Berman joined as lead trial counsel a qui tam lawsuit on behalf of two whistleblowers against Center for Diagnostic Imaging, Inc. (CDI), alleging that CDI violated anti-kickback laws and defrauded federally funded health programs by presenting false claims for payment.
 All the claims in the case have now been resolved.

 CDI is a radiology and diagnostic imaging company that owns diagnostic centers in seven states across the country.
 The company provides commonly used diagnostic services such as MRIs, X-rays and mammograms.

 Hagens Berman, along with Pietragallo Gordon Alfano Bosick & Raspanti, LLP (“Pietragallo”) and Wilbanks & Bridges, LLP (“Wilbanks”), represented Patricia West, CDI’s former Vice-President of Operations and Business Development for the State of Washington, and Dr. Alexander Serra, the founding partner of Sound Medical Imaging, a servicer of CDI outpatient centers in the Puget Sound region.